Mastersam07/ncovid/README.md

  - [x] Helpline
  - [ ] Cache Api response
  - [x] Darkmode

+## :heart: Found this project useful?
+#### If you found this project useful or you like what you see, then please consider giving it a :star: on Github and sharing it with your friends via social media.

 ## 🐛 Bugs/Request
 #### Encounter any problem(s)? feel free to open an issue.
 If you feel you could make something better, please raise a ticket on Github and I'll look into it.
 Pull request are also welcome.